ECTRIMS MULTIPLE SCLEROSIS NURSE TRAINING FELLOWSHIP PROGRAMME

 Part 1: provided by the candidate

-- A completed online application, in English, available from the ECTRIMS website (www.ectrims.eu) including demographics of the candidate, her/his past experience, goals for training and future career plans.
+- A completed online application, in English, available from the ECTRIMS Fellowship Administrator (email@example.com) or the ECTRIMS website (www.ectrims.eu) including demographics of the candidate, her/his past experience, goals for training and future career plans.

-- A training programme description developed together by the candidate and proposed mentor; if a clinical or clinical research project is to be part of the training experience, it should be described and justified in detail, not to exceed 6 pages.
+- A training programme description developed together by the candidate and proposed mentor; if a clinical or clinical research project is to be part of the training experience, it should be described and justified in detail for a 3 month -1 year programme.
+For a shorter training programme than 3 months, please apply for the flexible, short-term nurses programme.

 Part 2: supporting materials provided directly to ECTRIMS by others